-Control groups are at the heart of mobile A/B testing, but their importance is often understated.
+Control groups are at the heart of mobile A/B testing, yet their importance is often understated.
 Failure to use control groups correctly could cost you revenue.
 So, it’s well worth thinking carefully about how control groups could be used for your testing processes, and whether you could be missing opportunities by overlooking control groups.

-When you set up an A/B test, usually you’re trying to answer a question: “should I do A or B?”
+When you set up an A/B test, usually you’re trying to answer a question: “should I do A or should I do B?”

 But there’s always a third option.
 The question isn’t “should I do A or B?” — it’s “should I do A, B, or nothing at all?”